18F/18f.gsa.gov/_posts/2023-03-07-18f-checks-in-with-emily-read-and-the-usgs-water-mission-area-projects.md

 ---
 date: 2023-03-07
 title: >
-  18F Checks In With Emily Read and the USGS Water Mission Area Projects
+  18F Checks In With Emily Read and the USGS Water Resources Mission Area Projects
 authors:
   - amy-mok
   - emily-read